Masmiseim36/nxpSDK/boards/frdmk22f/rtos_examples/freertos_i2c/readme.txt

 End of FreeRTOS I2C example.

-If using 2 boards, you can see the similar information from the terminal associated with master board and slave board as below.
-(Applicable to all boards)
+If using 2 FRDM-K22F boards, you can see the similar information from the terminal associated with master board and slave board as below.

 For master: